kchmck/hektor/Readme.md

-Hektor is a simple and fast 'fair access policy' tool for Hughesnet users.
+Hektor is a fast and simple 'fair access policy' tool for Hughesnet users.
-Through [lua] hooks, it can be setup to prevent FAP activation, to pop up notifications, or to perform an unlimited number of other actions.
+Through [lua] hooks, hektor can be setup to prevent FAP activation, to pop up notifications, or to perform an unlimited number of other actions.

     $ hektor